Installing Engineered Hardwood Floors – Ultimate Guide

 - Be careful when laying out the engineered hardwood flooring material.
 Ensure that joints have appropriate offsets and that you avoid discernable patterns.

-- Check to make sure that the subfloor is flat within a minimum of an eighth inch over a ten-foot span.* If needed, apply a floor leveling compound to mitigate variances.
+- Check to ensure that the subfloor is flat within a minimum of an eighth inch over a ten-foot span.* If needed, apply a floor leveling compound to mitigate variances.

 Glue It: The Most Permanent Solution